YvesBoyadjian/Scenario4Vulkan/README.md

-# Koin3D
+# Scenario4Vulkan
-Koin3D, a java port of Coin3D with LWJGL
+Scenario4Vulkan, a java port of Coin3D using Vulkan with LWJGL

 Three viewers are available :
 - jsceneviewer : As its name does not say, this is an embeddable SWT/Eclipse viewer